Sunanda-05/pagepal-frontend/README.md

 PagePal Frontend is a Next.js 15 application for a social reading platform.
 It supports book discovery, reviews, collections, social follow relationships, author workflows, and admin moderation.

-The UI is built with a mobile-first shell and a themed design system, while data/state flows through Redux Toolkit and RTK Query.
+The UI is built with a mobile-first shell and a Multi-themed design system, while data/state flows through Redux Toolkit and RTK Query.

 ## Table of Contents